EeyoreLee/vscode-extension-yapf/README.md

 # Vscode formatter extension support for python files using yapf

 A formatter extension with support for python files and notebook cell.
 Feel free to open an issue to tell me what feature else do you need since it's a preview version.
+Note:
+* This extension is supported for all [actively supported versions](https://devguide.python.org/versions/#supported-versions) of the python language (i.e., python >= 3.8(EOL: 2024-10)).

 ## Quick Start
 Setting the following can enable this formatter quickly.